freeCodeCamp/guide/src/pages/javascript/booleans/index.md

 ## More Details

 Any object whose value is not undefined or null, including a Boolean object whose value is false, evaluates to true when passed to a conditional statement.
 If true, this will execute the function.
 For example, the condition in the following if statement evaluates to true:
-Any object whose value is not undefined or null, including a Boolean object whose value is false, evaluates to true when passed to a conditional statement.
-For example, the condition in the following if statement evaluates to true:

 ```javascript
 var x = new Boolean(false);